sora-ryu/WEIS/weis/visualization/moo_dashboard/README.md

-# Dashboard for Multi Objective Optimization
+# Dashboard for Multi-Objective Optimization

+This dashboard is for visualizing multi objective optimization results to support better trade-off analysis.
-This is having the same coding environment as WEIS Input/Output Viz tool (appServer/) where it's mainly based on Dash and Plotly.
+This has the same coding environment as WEIS Input/Output Viz tool (appServer/) where it's mainly based on Dash and Plotly.
 This is separate and works independently for now, but could be potentially merged later.

 ## How to Run